WC144 SeptOct 2025 - Magazine - Page 26

 a valuable case study for other

-municipalities aiming to incorporate
+municipalities aiming to incorporate climate action into water

-By using the OWWA/WEAO
+planning.
+By using the OWWA/

 The OWWA/WEAO tool enabled a better understanding of GHG emissions for the overall

-GHG Inventory Tool, the Region
+WEAO GHG Inventory Tool, the

 drinking water treatment system.